 Interactive Intelligence provides a variety of training options for their wide range of contact center and business software.
 But until a few years ago, the education department was struggling to accommodate the amount of business coming its way, and it needed to find new ways of remaining competitive in a changing economy.

 With shipping and transportation costs increasing for customers, instructors, and physical hardware, reaching a wider and global audience was impossible.
 Bandwidth and latency issues restricted instructors to just twelve US students at a time per classroom environment, and the education department often found itself running at or over capacity.

 Interactive Intelligence felt another pain point familiar to many in today’s software technology field.
 In order to scale its business, the company would need to purchase additional servers and manually provision each environment.
 The dramatic increase in capital and operational expenses to scale would be even more detrimental than the barriers to innovation.

 Manager of Instruction Marianne Desjardins explained that her department wanted to expand their offerings, but they just couldn’t scale.
 “We had a need to reach more customers, but we couldn’t.
 We were limited by server capacity, manual setup time, and their physical location.
 It would take us, on average, two days of setup per class.
 There was a solid 16 hours of work just to get one class operational.“

-The Addition of Mobile, On-site Training
+Addition of Mobile, On-site Training

-Added Security Discovered in the Cloud
+Added Security with the Cloud

-As the security concerns in the cloud lessen each year with its wider usage by major enterprises around the globe, Interactive Intelligence actually found that the cloud provided them with more security than they’d had working with in-house, physical servers.
+As security concerns in the cloud lessen each year with its wider usage by major enterprises around the globe, Interactive Intelligence found that the cloud provided them with more security than they’d had working with in-house, physical servers.